What is hybrid identity with Azure Active Directory?

 Today, businesses, and corporations are becoming more and more a mixture of on-premises and cloud applications.
 Users require access to those applications both on-premises and in the cloud.
-This requirement has become a challenging scenario.
+Managing users both on-premises and in the cloud poses challenging scenarios.

 Microsoft’s identity solutions span on-premises and cloud-based capabilities.
 These solutions create a common user identity for authentication and authorization to all resources, regardless of location.
 We call this hybrid identity.

-To achieve hybrid identity, one of three authentication methods can be used, depending on your scenarios.
+To achieve hybrid identity with Azure AD, one of three authentication methods can be used, depending on your scenarios.
 The three methods are:

 These authentication methods also provide single-sign on capabilities.
 Single-sign on automatically signs your users in when they are on their corporate devices, connected to your corporate network.